 - A night is filled with fire shows and parties.

-Island Tour at Boracay
+Island Tour on Boracay

 If you want to go snorkeling or see the nearby islets, you can hire a boat for 1000 – 3500 pesos (depending on the size of the boat and the season).
 That will allow you to see Crocodile Island, Tambisaan Beach, various snorkeling spots, and other beaches such as Puka Shell Beach.

-Kitesurfing practice on Bulabog Beach
+Kitesurfing practice on Bulabog Beach on Boracay

 Boracay is the most famous place for kitesurfing, and Bulabog Beach offers many opportunities for both beginners and advanced kite surfers.
 There are several kitesurfing schools where you can hire instructors and rent equipment if you don’t have one for about 2,000 pesos a day.
 The best time for kitesurfing in Boracay is from mid-November to April.
 However, from May to October, you can practice it on the other side of White Beach because the wind changes direction.
 Remember that many people will be at Christmas, Chinese New Year, or Easter.